How Do We Pick the Safest Cities? Our Rankings Explained

 The survey

-The State of Safety study used a 10-minute online survey that was fielded in February and March 2022 by Lux Insights.
+The State of Safety study used a 10-minute online survey that was fielded January 9–24, 2023 by Lux Insights.
 Lux spoke to 5,000 respondents across the US (at least 100 from every state).
-Responses were weighted for population.
+Quotas were set to monitor completes against US Census data.
 Based on the number of completions, the margin of error is ±1.4%.
+Each state has a margin of error of approximately ±9.8%.

 The State of Safety survey asked participants to rate how concerned they were about each crime and safety issue using a scale from one to seven.
 One was “not at all concerned” and seven was “highly concerned."
 For comparison and ranking purposes, responses were grouped into three ranges: